What can we expect to see at the festival for 2023?

 You will need to bring enough chaperones to monitor your students.
 We advise a chaperone to student ratio of approximately 1 to 10.

-The LSCWF was held outdoors and a virtual day was offered in 2022.
+In 2022, the LSCWF came back to the Macomb Community College campus but was held only outdoors with a virtual day offered the next day for those unable to attend.
 Prizes were given in person for the winners who were able to attend the water festival and delivered to those students who were unable to attend in person.

-The LSCWF was held outdoors and a virtual day was offered in 2022.
+In 2022, the LSCWF came back to the Macomb Community College campus but was held only outdoors with a virtual day offered the next day for those unable to attend.
 Prizes were given in person for the winners who were able to attend the water festival and delivered to those students who were unable to attend in person.